-Table 6.
-SQL Boolean operators
+Table 7.
+SQL boolean operators

-Operator Explanation and Example Syntax AND, OR, NOT Evaluate any operand(s) that are boolean expressions (orig_airport = 'SFO') OR (dest_airport = 'GRU') returns true { Expression AND Expression Expression OR Expression NOT Expression } Comparisons <, =, >, <=, >=, <> are applicable to all of the built-in types.
-DATE('1998-02-26') < Expression { operator, which is not included in the SQL standard.
-Expression IS NULL, IS NOT NULL Test whether the result of an expression is null or not.
-WHERE MiddleName IS NULL Expression IS [NOT] NULL LIKE Attempts to match a character expression to a character pattern, which is a character string that includes one or more wildcards.
-CharacterExpression [NOT] LIKE CharacterExpression WithWildCard [ESCAPE
+Operator Explanation and Example Syntax AND, OR, NOT Evaluate any operand(s) that are boolean expressions (orig_airport = 'SFO') OR (dest_airport = 'GRU') returns true { expression AND expression expression OR expression NOT expression } Comparisons <, =, >, <=, >=, <> are applicable to all of the built-in types.
+DATE('1998-02-26') < expression { IS NULL, IS NOT NULL Test whether the result of an expression is null or not.
+WHERE MiddleName IS NULL expression IS [NOT] NULL LIKE Attempts to match a character expression to a character pattern, which is a character string that includes one or more wildcards. % matches any number (zero or more) of characters in the corresponding position in first character expression. matches one character in the corresponding position in the character expression.
+Any other character matches only that character in the corresponding position in the character expression.
+CharacterExpression [NOT] LIKE characterExpression WithWildCard [ESCAPE 'escapeCharacter']

-Operator Explanation and Example Syntax % matches any number (zero or more) of characters in the corresponding position in first character expression. 'escapeCharacter'] matches one character in the corresponding position in the character expression.
-Any other character matches only that character in the corresponding position in the character expression. city LIKE 'Sant' To treat % or as constant characters, escape the character with an optional escape character, which you specify with the ESCAPE clause.
+Operator Explanation and Example Syntax To treat % or as constant characters, escape the character with an optional escape character, which you specify with the ESCAPE clause.
 SELECT a FROM tabA WHERE a LIKE '%=' ESCAPE '=' Note: When LIKE comparisons are used, Derby compares one character at a time for non-metacharacters.
 This is different than the way Derby processes = comparisons.
 The comparisons with the = operator compare the entire character string on left side of the = operator with the entire character string on the right side of the = operator.
-For more information, see Character-based collation in Derby in the Derby Developer's Guide.
+For more information, see "Character-based collation in Derby" in the Derby Developer's Guide .
 BETWEEN Tests whether the first operand is between the second and third operands.
 The second operand must be less than the third operand.
 Applicable only to types to which <= and >= can be applied.
-WHERE booking_date BETWEEN DATE('1998-02-26') AND DATE('1998-03-01') Expression [NOT] BETWEEN Expression AND Expression IN Operates on table subquery or list of values.
+WHERE booking_date BETWEEN DATE('1998-02-26') AND DATE('1998-03-01') expression [NOT] BETWEEN expression AND expression IN Operates on table subquery or list of values.
 Returns TRUE if the left expression's value is in the result of the table subquery or in the list of values.
 Table subquery can return multiple rows but must return a single column.
-WHERE booking_date NOT IN (SELECT booking_date FROM) { Expression [NOT] IN TableSubquery Expression [NOT] IN (Expression [, Expression]) }

-Operator Explanation and Example Syntax HotelBookings WHERE rooms_available = 0) EXISTS Operates on a table subquery.
+WHERE booking_date NOT IN (SELECT booking_date FROM HotelBookings WHERE rooms_available = 0) { expression [NOT] IN tableSubquery expression [NOT] IN (expression [, expression]) } EXISTS Operates on a table subquery.
 Returns TRUE if the table subquery returns any rows, and FALSE if it returns no rows.
 A table subquery can return multiple columns and rows.
-WHERE EXISTS [NOT] EXISTS TableSubquery (SELECT FROM Flights WHERE dest_airport = 'SFO' AND orig_airport = 'GRU') Quantified comparison A quantified comparison is a comparison operator (<, =, >, <=, >=, <>) with ALL or ANY or SOME applied.
-Expression ComparisonOperator { ALL ANY Operates on table subqueries, which can return multiple rows but must return a single column.
-SOME } TableSubquery If ALL is used, the comparison must be true for all values returned by the table subquery.
+WHERE EXISTS (SELECT FROM Flights WHERE dest_airport = 'SFO' AND orig_airport = 'GRU') [NOT] EXISTS tableSubquery

+Operator Explanation and Example Syntax Quantified comparison A quantified comparison is a comparison operator (<, =, >, <=, >=, <>) with ALL or ANY or SOME applied. expressioncomparisonOp { ALL ANY SOME { ALL ANY { ALL ANY ANY erator Operates on table subqueries, which can return multiple rows but must return a single column. } tableSubquery If ALL is used, the comparison must be true for all values returned by the table subquery.
 If ANY or SOME is used, the comparison must be true for at least one value of the table subquery.
 ANY and SOME are equivalent.
 WHERE normal_rate < ALL (SELECT budget/550 FROM Groups)